 Opticians, sometimes called ophthalmic dispensers, examine written prescriptions to determine the specifications of lenses.
-They take measurements of a client's eyes and nose bridges and recommend eyeglass frames, lenses, and lens coatings after considering the prescription and the customer's occupation, habits, and facial features.
+They take measurements of a client's eyes and nose bridge, and recommend eyeglass frames, lenses, and lens coatings.
 They assist the client in picking out frames that complement their face shape and lifestyle.
 When a client chooses a lens, they also make sure that the lenses and frames fit the patient properly.

 Opticians prepare work orders and instructions for making lenses and eyeglasses.
 If the client has insurance, they often submit insurance forms for payment.
-When orders come in, they make adjustments and minor repairs to frames.
+When orders come in, opticians make adjustments and minor repairs to frames.
 They also spend time teaching clients how to properly wear and clean their glasses.
 If a client ordered contact lenses, they teach them how to properly insert and remove them.
 They also teach them how to clean and store their contacts.